vidyar/nodedrachtio/README.md

 }) ;
 ```
 The callback receives a Request and Response: in this case, the Request describes the sip request that was sent while the Response describes the sip response that was received.

+The signature of the app.uac[verb] function is `(request_uri, opts, callback)`.
+As shown in the example above, `opts` can be left out if there is no need to specify sip headers or body of the outgoing message.

 ## ACK requests